vcc-csc212/sm21/_docs/labs/lab08/lab08.md

 <br>

 <details>
     <summary><strong>I can use sets and maps to answer each of the above questions!
-Can you figure out which data structure (either a set or a map) I would need for each of the questions above?</strong></summary>
+Can you figure out which data structure (either a set or a map) I would need for each of the questions above?</strong> (after giving it some thought, click to reveal answer)</summary>

 <ul>
 	<li>To answer: "Are there any students who live in IL (Illinois)?"